XYLiu9357/optimof/README.md

 ### Prerequisites

-To use and develop with `OptiMOF`, ensure that your environment meets the following requirements.
+To use and develop with OptiMOF, ensure that your environment meets the following requirements.

 - Basic usage (subjected to change): `python < 3.8` due to library compatibility issues.
 See [here](environment.yml) for a list of dependencies.
 - Feature extraction: a compiler that supports `C++14` and [GNU Make](https://www.gnu.org/software/make/) are required for compiling zeo++.